lucas5025/lucas5025/README.md

    💻 Full Stack Jr Developer

 👨🏻‍🎓 Complete degree in systems analysis and development.

 👨🏻‍🎓  Studying 1 period of Information System.

-   In search of a junior programmer opportunity
+ Looking for an opportunity as a junior programmer

    learning lately: **JavaScript, ReactJS, TypeScript**